-Within this development, the following areas are considered to be exempt from requiring access for people with disabilities: plant and service areas, bin areas, storerooms, cleaner.
+Within this childcare development, the following areas are considered to be exempt from requiring access for people with disabilities: storage rooms, waste, cot rooms, bottle, kitchen, laundry.

-7.6 Floor Finishes
+9.6 Floor Finishes

 All floor finishes are to be flush to provide an accessible path of travel throughout the different areas of the building.
 Maximum allowable construction tolerance is 3mm (5mm for beveled edges) as part of the accessible path of travel.